 Best Stick: Westman Atelier Vital Skin Foundation Stick

 This foundation stick is definitely a desert island product.
 For summer makeup, I really love a cream formula, mostly because of how nicely it blends with skin while managing oils and without catching dry patches.
 This foundation glides on so easily and literally never looks heavy.
 The warmth of your skin marries the product with your face quickly and it conceals spots without looking oily or like you’re wearing product.
 Also worth mentioning: this baby is TSA-friendly and so easy to travel with.

 Best Hydrating: Koh Gen Do Maifanshi Aqua Foundation

 Koh Gen Do recently changed the formula and packaging on this best-selling blend, and oh boy, does it deliver.
 It’s so silky and hydrating, but doesn’t slip off the face in the summertime.
 This brand is one of my favorites for all things—what can I say, I’m obsessed with Japan.

 Category is: buttered honey pancake realness.
 Score?
 10s across the board.
 The newest foundation/skincare product from Tarte Cosmetics shook me to my foundation core (pun intended).
 It comes in 30 shades and gives medium-full coverage, meaning I can wear less of this while still looking even.

-Best SPF: IT Cosmetics CC+ Cream
+Best SPF: IT Cosmetics CC+ Cream with SPF 50+